funvill/funvill.github.io/_posts/2017-03-22-renting-to-the-vancouver-hackspace.md

 ---
-title: Renting to the vancouver hackspace
+title: "Renting to the vancouver hackspace"
 date: 2017-03-22 00:01:00
+categories:
-categories: Uncategorized
+- Uncategorized
 toc: true
+slug: renting-to-the-vancouver-hackspace

 ---

 If you are thinking about renting a building or a space to the Vancouver Hackspace (VHS), think hard about that choice.
 It could be very costly to you and your building.